rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 # Suggested Workflows

 The full bootstrapping process takes quite a while.
-Here are three suggestions to make you're life easier.
+Here are three suggestions to make your life easier.

 ## Check, check, and check again